CLD Financial, LLC. logo

 Capital Financing

-Capital Financing provides pre-settlement cash advances to injury lawsuit plaintiffs, with same-day approvals and no repayment if the case is lost.
+Capital Financing provides pre-settlement cash advances to injury lawsuit plaintiffs, with provider-stated same-day approval timing and no repayment if the case is lost.

-Best for: Personal injury plaintiffs awaiting settlement who face immediate financial hardship (rent, mortgage, medical bills), Workplace injury claimants unable to work during recovery and needing bridge funding
+Profile signals: Personal injury plaintiffs awaiting settlement who face urgent expense context (rent, mortgage, medical bills), Workplace injury claimants unable to work during recovery and needing bridge funding

 Minute Loan Center logo